microsoft/fluentui/packages/react-checkbox/Spec.md

   /**
    * Whether the checkbox should be rendered as checked by default.
    */
-  defaultChecked?: boolean;
+  defaultChecked?: 'indeterminate' | boolean;

   /**
-   * Whether the checkbox should be rendered as indeterminate by default.
-   */
-  defaultIndeterminate?: boolean;

-  /**
-   * Checkbox supports two different checkbox sizes, see tokens for reference.
+   * Checkbox supports two different checkbox sizes.
    * @defaultvalue 'medium'
    */
   size?: 'medium' | 'large';